 The unprepared.
 They are the vast majority.
-While the word “unprepared” is enormously generic, in the context of ‘survival and preparedness’ the prepared should consider being prepared for the unprepared… Kind of a tongue-twister.
+Yes, the word “unprepared” is enormously generic.
+But in the context of survival-and-preparedness, the prepared should consider being prepared for the unprepared… Kind of a tongue-twister.

 How To Prepare For The Unprepared

-At first, the “it’s” will simply be the modern luxuries that may be ‘down’.
 Inconveniences.
-This won’t be much of a threat to you.
-It will just irritate ‘them’.
+The modern luxuries that make our way of life “easier”.
+This won’t be too much of a threat to you.
+It will just irritate them.
 (So watch out for angry people.)

 As the fall deepens, the “it’s” will turn into necessities, and this is when things get dicey.
-I mean really dicey… I’m talking about hungry people.
-Remarkably, it is widely reported that most of the unprepared do not have much more than 3 days of food for everyone in the household (I still marvel at this).
+I mean really dicey… I’m talking about hungry people (just one example).
+Remarkably, it is widely reported that most of the unprepared do not have much more than 3 days, maybe a week at most, of enough food for everyone in the household (I still marvel at this).

-Many of the unprepared will not know what to do and will have little or no clue as to how and adapt to their new normal.
+Many of the unprepared will not know what to do.
+They will have little or no clue as to how and adapt to their new normal.
 Many will whither in place.

-But others will start knocking on doors.
-What will you do when they knock on your door?
-That is the initial question.
+But others will start knocking on doors after they realize that handouts aren’t coming.
+What will you do if and when they knock on your door?
+That is the initial question to consider.
 The answer will depend on you and the hypothetical situation itself.
-I’m not going to tell you what to do, but I hope to provoke related thoughts and questions.
+I’m not going to tell you what to do.
+But I hope to provoke related thoughts and self-questioning.

 Okay let’s get down to it…

-The best way for the prepared to be prepared for the unprepared is to become the gray man.
+The best way for the prepared to be prepared for the unprepared, may be to become the gray man, so to speak.

-While realizing that you cannot save the world, your inner instinct will slam into survival mode.
-Hard choices and decisions will be forced upon you and they just might make the difference between survival or not…
+While realizing that you cannot save the world, your inner instinct will shift your actions into survival mode.
+Self preservation (which is instinctive for most humans, and animals).
+Hard choices and decisions may be forced upon you.
+These decisions might make the difference between survival, or not…